 Hair loss is another sign that thyroid hormones may be out of balance.
 Both hypothyroidism and hyperthyroidism can cause hair to fall out.

 In most cases, the hair will grow back once the thyroid disorder is treated.

 Thyroid disorders can disrupt the ability to regulate body temperature.
 People with hypothyroidism may feel cold more often than usual.

 Hyperthyroidism tends to have the opposite effect, causing excessive sweating and an aversion to heat.

 Other symptoms of too high thyroid levels

 – Vision problems

 Because thyroid disorders can cause changes in menstrual cycle and mood, the symptoms are sometimes mistaken for menopause.
 If a thyroid problem is suspected, a simple blood test can determine whether it is menopause or a thyroid disorder — or a combination of the two.

-If you think you have symptoms of a thyroid problem, ask your doctor if you should be tested.
+Thyroid issues are more common in women and having a family history raises your risk so if you think you have symptoms of a thyroid problem, ask your doctor if you should be tested.
 People with symptoms or risk factors may need tests more often.